winnieyangwannan/RippleTagging/_projects/1_project.md

 ---

 # Part 2:  Dimensionality Reduction
 Humans are visual creatures.
-We need to see in order to believe.
+Good visualization can give us valuable intuition of the structure of the data that is otherwise hard to grasp.

 The dual sided probe we used for recording allows us to record up to 500 neurons simultaneously.
 But the large number of neurons in our data means we are dealing with high dimensional data (the number of dimension scales with the number of neurons).
-When we have one neuron, visualizing the activity of that single cell across time is easy -- the tuning curve in the fig. 2 above can gave us a clear picture of how individual cell activity evolve over positions across trials.
+When we have one neuron, visualizing the activity of that single cell across time is easy -- the tuning curve in the fig. 2 above can give us a clear picture of how individual cell activity evolve over positions across trials.
 But as soon as we have more than three neurons, we lost our ability to visualize the dynamics of the population in one coherent picture.